STUDIOBRN/modclone/README.md

 **4. Block reward formula**

-In case you are not satisfied with CryptoNote default implementation of block reward logic you can also change it.
-The implementation is in `src/CryptoNoteCore/Currency.cpp`:
+In case you are not satisfied with ModClone default implementation of block reward logic you can also change it.
+The implementation is in `src/ModCloneCore/Currency.cpp`:
 ```
 bool Currency::getBlockReward(size_t medianSize, size_t currentBlockSize, uint64_t alreadyGeneratedCoins, uint64_t fee, uint64_t& reward, int64_t& emissionChange) const
 ```